 On-Leave status entitles you to use the UW libraries and maintain access to e-mail accounts.
 You are NOT entitled to extensive faculty and staff counsel, examinations of any type (except for language competency), thesis/dissertation filing, residency credit, University housing, student insurance, or any form of financial assistance.
-You may use the Hall Health Primary Care Center on a pay-for-service basis and may pay to use the IMA.
+You may use the Hall Health Primary Care Center on a pay-for-service basis.